 Gopher & Bird Control in Your Organic Garden

 You might be able to scare some visiting humans too.
-Birds will be frightened by our inflatable predators—we have a snake (with a forked tongue!) and two owls (one moves its head in an eerie way—bring it out for Halloween too?).
+Birds will be frightened by our inflatable predators—we have a snake (with a forked tongue!) an owl, one that moves its head in an eerie way and and a Peregrine falcon.